Lindaobichukwu/DTLM-EXECUTIVE-SALES-ANALSIS/README.md

 #                                            DTLM EXECUTIVE SALES ANALYSIS
-## This is a group project, that involved three team members.
+## This is a group project, that involves three team members.
 I, Obichukwu Linda, Samuel Oyetoran and Makrop Dangok.
-It is a DTLM Executive Sales Report on 47 products which are sub divided into 10 categories.
-The product was distributed by 4 sales channels in the United States.
-This project consists of four worksheets which are The sales tables, sales team, products and store location.
+It is a DTLM Executive Sales Report on 47 products which were sub divided into 10 categories and the products distributed by 4 sales channels in the United States.
+The project consists of four worksheets which are The sales tables, sales team, products and store location.

 **Data Analysis and Visualization using Microsoft Excel**